gary-archer/oauth.tokenhandler.serverless/README.md

 - The **Token Handler Pattern** is followed, to keep security complexity out of application code
 - Deployed AWS endpoints provide an application level secure cookie layer for SPAs

-## Architecture Design

-See the [Serverless SPA to API Routing](https://authguidance.com/docker-spa-to-api-routing/) blog post for details:

 - An OAuth Agent acts as a confidential OAuth Client for the SPA, and to issue its cookies
 - An OAuth Proxy manages web security during calls to APIs